Kayaking in Georgia 2026: Guide to Rivers, Lakes & Coast

 North Georgia Mountains: Where Adventure Begins

-The mountain waters of North Georgia deliver everything from peaceful lake paddling to heart-pounding whitewater.
+The mountain waters of North Georgia deliver everything from mirror-calm lakes to heart-stopping whitewater.
 Last summer, I spent a week exploring this region and barely scratched the surface.

-Lake Rabun This 835-acre mountain gem offers 25 miles of twisting shoreline with zero development in many areas.
+Lake Rabun This 835-acre mountain gem offers 25 miles of twisting shoreline where development disappears in many coves.
 The calm waters welcome beginners, while the scenery rivals anything in the Southeast.
-I've caught spotted bass, largemouth, and even walleye here.
-Launch from the Lake Rabun Beach Recreation Area (parking fills early on weekends).
+Anglers catch spotted bass, largemouth, and even walleye here.
+Launch from the Lake Rabun Beach Recreation Area, but arrive early on weekends - parking fills by mid-morning.

 Toccoa River The 13.8-mile Toccoa River Canoe Trail winds through the Chattahoochee National Forest, perfect for beginners seeking gentle Class I-II rapids.
-The section from Deep Hole to Sandy Bottom takes 5-7 hours - pack lunch and fishing gear.
-Water levels depend on Blue Ridge Dam releases, so call ahead.
+The section from Deep Hole to Sandy Bottom takes 5-7 hours - pack lunch and fishing gear for wild trout.
+Water levels depend entirely on Blue Ridge Dam releases, so call the power company before making the drive.

-Chattooga River Not for the faint of heart, the Wild and Scenic Chattooga serves up Class III-V rapids that demand respect.
-Section IV's Five Falls will test even experienced paddlers.
-I've swum here twice (not by choice), so consider a guided trip your first time.
-Understanding whitewater kayaking basics is essential before attempting this beast.
+Chattooga River Not for the timid, the Wild and Scenic Chattooga serves up Class III-V rapids that demand respect and skill.
+Section IV's Five Falls sequence has tested my limits more than once.
+I've swum here twice (neither time by choice), so consider a guided trip your first time down.
+Understanding whitewater kayaking basics is mandatory before attempting this river.

-Lake Lanier Just 45 minutes from Atlanta, Lanier's 38,000 acres and 692 miles of shoreline make it Georgia's most popular lake.
+Lake Lanier Just 45 minutes from Atlanta, Lanier's 38,000 acres and 692 miles of shoreline make it Georgia's most popular lake destination.
 The Gainesville Upper Water Trail offers a peaceful 14-mile paddle away from the powerboat crowds.
-Launch early to avoid afternoon boat wakes.
+Launch early to avoid afternoon chop and jet ski traffic.

 Central Georgia: Hidden Gems

-Ocmulgee River (Macon) Paddle right through downtown Macon, passing historic sites and surprising Class I rapids.
+Ocmulgee River (Macon) Paddle through the heart of downtown Macon, passing historic sites and surprising Class I rapids.
 Ocmulgee Outdoor Expeditions offers rentals and shuttle service.
-The 6-mile float from Spring Street to Amerson River Park showcases urban paddling at its finest.
+The 6-mile float from Spring Street to Amerson River Park showcases urban paddling at its best.

 Chattahoochee River (Atlanta Metro) The Hooch through Atlanta provides 48 miles of designated water trail.
 My favorite section runs from Powers Island to Paces Mill - 3.5 miles of easy paddling with several small rapids.
-On hot summer days, expect crowds.
-Shoot the Hooch handles rentals and shuttles.
+Expect crowds on hot summer days.
+Shoot the Hooch handles rentals and shuttles efficiently.

 Broad River This free-flowing river near Athens offers 70 miles of varied paddling.
-The calm sections are perfect for beginners learning balance techniques, while occasional Class II-III rapids keep things interesting.
-Wildlife sightings include herons, eagles, beavers, and otters.
+The calm sections work well for beginners learning balance techniques, while occasional Class II-III rapids keep intermediate paddlers engaged.
+Wildlife sightings include great blue herons, bald eagles, beavers, and river otters.

-South Georgia & Coastal Waters: Where Rivers Meet the Sea
+South Georgia and Coastal Waters: Where Rivers Meet the Sea

 Okefenokee Swamp America's largest blackwater swamp covers 700 square miles of primeval wilderness.
 Only non-motorized craft allowed, creating perfect conditions for wildlife viewing.
 I've paddled alongside alligators, sandhill cranes, and even black bears here.
 Book camping platforms months in advance for overnight trips.